 The local community would like to see this significant historical building conserved and developed as a focal point for the Darent Valley community.
-To that end, a Charitable Incorporated Organisation – The Archbishop’s Palace Conservation Trust (APCT) – has been established to conserve the site and buildings and to operate it as a self-sustaining community resource.
+To that end, a Charitable Incorporated Organisation – The Archbishop’s Palace Conservation Trust (APCT) – was established to conserve the site and buildings and to operate it as a self-sustaining community resource.

 A concise history of the Palace can be found in: Ward, C. (2017) A guided walk around Otford Palace.
 Otford and District Historical Society.
 Otford.
 ISBN 978-0-9956479-2-3.
 You can buy the book from the Otford Heritage Centre, 29 High Street, Otford.